Chemistry Chair, Professor of Chemistry

 Dina Bevivino helps students with major declarations, permission forms for credits that need to be transferred and answers any general questions related to the Chemistry department.
 Along with planning events for the majors and department awards presentations and collecting thesis information as needed.

 Senior Laboratory Instructor, Coordinator of Passport to Chemistry Adventure Program

 Ashley Figueiredo is the coordinator and senior instructor of the Organic Chemistry laboratories.
 She teaches the introductory organic labs and the advanced laboratory course for chemistry and biochemistry majors which focuses on advanced syntheses and scientific writing.
 Figueiredo mentors laboratory teaching assistants and works on curriculum development to keep our labs aligned with current standards in chemistry and to spark interest in students.
 She values emphasizing the relevance of organic lab techniques and discussing real-world applications of organic topics.
 Additionally, along with Professor Gomez, Figueiredo advises MHC Students in the Passport to Chemistry Adventure outreach program for K-6 children at local libraries.

 G02B Carr Laboratory

-Mr. Houle is the Director of the department of chemistry teaching laboratories with concentration on general and analytical chemistry.
+Thomas Houle is the Director of the department of chemistry teaching laboratories with a concentration on general and analytical chemistry.